 Features & Attributes

-Crimson Cherry Rhubarb's attractive large crinkled lobed leaves emerge chartreuse in spring, turning dark green in color throughout the season.
+Crimson Cherry Rhubarb is primarily valued in the landscape or garden for its pronouncedly upright and towering form.
 It features bold spikes of creamy white flowers rising above the foliage from late spring to early summer.
+Its attractive large crinkled lobed leaves emerge chartreuse in spring, turning dark green in color throughout the season.
 The crimson stems are very colorful and add to the overall interest of the plant.

 This is an herbaceous perennial with a rigidly upright and towering form.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.
 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.